kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataMapping.md

 ### Return value

-Returns this `KuzzleDataMapping` object to allow chaining.
+Returns this `CollectionMapping` object to allow chaining.

 ### Callback response

-Resolves to this updated `KuzzleDataMapping` object.
+Resolves to this updated `CollectionMapping` object.

 ## refresh